Updated: Apr 16

 The City Bus crashes into the stroller.
 Library books fly everywhere.

 Mia stands.
 She's holding Leah in her arms.

 Bus stops abruptly as -- Fuller exits the apartment building.

 Like he saw the whole thing.

 KEY TAKEAWAYS.
 Many Hollywood-types may tell you to stay away from words like "Thank God" in the action line.
 Either explain why she's so thankful, or put that in the dialogue.
 But Gary wanted to keep the momentum building; he chose not to throw those two words in the dialogue.
 He places you right in the action.
 He writes as if he's reading it with you -- so he puts THANK GOD in the action line; like you, he's also relieved that the baby is safe!
 He's telling you to take a breath -- for now!

 READ FULL SCRIPT HERE.

-This animation script is a must-read, way beyond its utilization of white space.
-I challenge you to find more than 5 times where the writer goes over two sentences (usually just 1) in the ACTION line -- and keep in mind, this script is FULL of action.
-By PAGE 10, the writers show the birth of RILEY, her growing up in a small town in Minnesota with all its simplicity, her special bond with her parents, all while introducing the audience to her multiple personalities.
-By PAGE 11, a "FOR SALE" sign; the entire family moves across country to San Francisco, where the movie jump-starts.
-It would take an amateur writer at least 30 pages to set this up.
+This animation script is a must-read, not only for its effective use of white space but also for its efficient writing.
+I challenge you to find more than five instances where the writer goes over two sentences (usually just one) in the action line, despite the script being filled with action.
+By page 10, the writers show the birth of Riley, her upbringing in a small town in Minnesota, with all its simplicity, and her special bond with her parents, all while introducing the audience to her multiple personalities.
+By page 11, a "FOR SALE" sign appears, and the entire family moves across the country to San Francisco, where the movie takes off.
+It's remarkable that the writer can set up all of this within 11 pages, as it would take an amateur writer at least 30 pages to accomplish the same feat.